xtendui/xtendui/src/gatsby/markdown/components/core/overlay/index.md

 Use this code to create a **overlay** in **standalone mode**.

-Just use the class `active-overlay` if you want to automatically open, or use the [api](/components/core/overlay/api)
+Just use the class `in-overlay` if you want to automatically open, or use the [api](/components/core/overlay/api)

 <demo>
   <div class="gatsby_demo_item toggle" data-iframe="iframe/components/core/overlay/usage-standalone">